cilium/tetragon/docs/content/en/docs/use-cases/linux-process-credentials/syscalls.md

 ---
 title: "Credentials change system calls"
-weight: 2
+weight: 1
-icon: "reference"
+icon: "overview"
-description: "Monitor change Credentials System calls"
+description: "Monitor credentials change system calls"
 ---

-Tetragon allows to hook at the system calls that directly manipulate the credentials.
-This allows to determine which process is trying to change its own credentials and the new credentials that could be applied by the kernel.
+Tetragon can hook at the system calls that directly manipulate the credentials.
+This allows us to determine which process is trying to change its credentials and the new credentials that could be applied by the kernel.

 This answers the questions:

-> Which process or container is trying to change its own UIDs/GIDs in my cluster?
+> Which process or container is trying to change its UIDs/GIDs in my cluster?

-> Which process or container is trying to change its own capabilities in my cluster?
+> Which process or container is trying to change its capabilities in my
+> cluster?

 Before going forward, verify that all pods are up and running, ensure you deploy our Demo Application to explore the Security Observability Events:

 ```bash
 kubectl create -f https://raw.githubusercontent.com/cilium/cilium/v1.11/examples/minikube/http-sw-app.yaml